The Lexra Story

 I worked for Lexra, a scrappy CPU company, now out of business.
-The Lexra story is filled with lessons about the business of selling microprocessors and semiconductor intellectual property.
+The Lexra story is an interesting one, filled with lessons about the business of selling microprocessors and semiconductor intellectual property.
 I have found many incorrect statements published about Lexra.
-I hope to set the record straight.
+With this document, I hope to set the record straight.

 Also in the 1990s it became apparent to the developers of chips for embedded systems (any machine with a computer processor that is not a PC, workstation, or server) that the simplicity of RISC processor architectures made them well suited for such small low-cost chips.
 ARM proved this quite successfully with their own RISC instruction set that had been created for the Acorn PC in the 1980s.
 ARM pioneered the business of developing a processor without making chips and licensing the design to many other companies that make chips.
 This is known as the semiconductor intellectual property (IP) business.

 An instruction set is a language of commands given to a machine.
 Nobody can patent, copyright, or otherwise own a language or an instruction set.
-Lexra was within its rights to design a new processor IP core with the MIPS instruction set.
+Lexra had the right, legally and ethically, to design an IP core with the MIPS instruction set.

 Meanwhile, back in Mountain View, Silicon Graphics' business was struggling despite a booming high tech economy.
 Silicon Graphics spun-out MIPS Technologies, Inc. as a semiconductor intellectual property licensing company that would compete directly with Lexra after Lexra was already established in that business.
 Due to a single deal between Silicon Graphics and Nintendo, MIPS Technologies Inc. began its life with approximately ten times as much money as Lexra.
 MIPS Technologies also had about five times as many engineers as Lexra.

-Though you can not patent an instruction set, you can patent machines and methods that are necessary to implement a particular unusual instruction that is part of the instruction set.
-That legally blocks competitors from creating a fully compatible clone of your processor.
-There are four instructions in the MIPS-I instruction set that were protected by one US patent, 4,814,976.
+Though you can not patent an instruction set, you can patent designs and methods that are necessary to implement a particular unusual instruction that is part of the instruction set.
+That prevents competitors from creating a fully compatible clone of your processor without infringing your patent.
+There are four instructions in the MIPS-I instruction set that are protected by one US patent, 4,814,976.
 These instructions, lwl, lwr, swl, and swr are known as the unaligned load and store instructions.
-These instructions are useful in systems in which memory is scarce.
-In such systems, it is often useful to pack 16-bit or 32-bit data values in to memory in such a way that they are aligned to arbitrary byte boundaries, and not necessarily to natural 16-bit half-word or 32-bit word boundaries.
+These instructions are useful in systems in which memory is scarce or expensive.
+In such systems, it is often useful to pack 16-bit or 32-bit data values in to memory in such a way that they are aligned to arbitrary byte boundaries and not necessarily to natural 16-bit half-word or 32-bit word boundaries.
 Accessing such unaligned variables requires at least two bus clock cycles, whereas accesses to aligned data can be performed in a single cycle.
-Most assembly programmers and compilers for modern systems align data to their natural address boundaries in order to gain the system bus performance benefit of aligned loads and stores, and so they never use the lwl, lwr, swl, and swr instructions.
+Most assembly programmers and compilers for modern systems align data to their natural address boundaries in order to gain the system bus performance benefit of aligned loads and stores.

 Prudent high tech companies study their competitors' patent portfolios, and Lexra was no exception.
 Lexra was well aware of the patent on unaligned loads and stores that was owned by MIPS Computers Systems, then by Silicon Graphics, and later by MIPS Technologies.
 To avoid infringing, Lexra chose not to implement unaligned loads and stores in its processor design.